ereinitzhuber/236C/README.md

 X_RIGHT = 1
 X_NEUTRAL = 0
 ```
 This is the table of mappings for buttons and joystick directions.
 You may have to remap your buttons and stick directions in this table.
-Thankfully the Python Inputs library gives us a nice example that lists of button presses.
+Thankfully the Python Inputs library gives us a nice example that lists button presses.
 Here's the code

 ```
 """Simple example showing how to get gamepad events."""